-Participants can receive six hours of TDCJ-CJAD approved Continuing Education Credits (CEU’s) including TCOLE, CLE (upon request), LPC, LMFT and SW.
+Participants can receive six hours of TDCJ-CJAD approved Continuing Education Credits (CEU’s) including TCOLE, LPC, LMFT and SW.

 Learn More about CJSRT

-The Texas Council on Family Violence will be providing the following training topics to the hosts of the Criminal Justice System Response Trainings in 2015 .
+The Texas Council on Family Violence will be announcing the training topics for the hosts of the Criminal Justice System Response Training’s in January 2016!